 Trócaire is currently advertising vacancies for various roles in a number of countries.
 Find out more about these roles.
 Various closing dates apply.

-Deputy Shop Manager: Based in our new Six 4 Good stores in Santry (Dublin).
-The Deputy Shop Manager is responsible for sales and profit at the shop, complete customer service, store operations and team leadership.
+Oxfam Ireland is seeking a permanent Deputy Shop Manager based in our charity shop in Dun Laoghaire.
+Working under the direction of the Shop Manager, the Deputy Shop Manager is responsible for sales and profit at the shop, complete customer service, store operations and team leadership.
 It's up to you to achieve retail targets by driving sales and delivering the greatest customer service possible to our customers.
-If you would like further information including the duties and responsibilities of the role, please look at our website www.oxfamireland.org/jobs or phone 01 672 7662.
-Closing date: 22 October, 12 noon.
+If you would like further information including the duties and responsibilities of the role, please look at our website.
+Closing date: 5 March, 12 noon.